Taamusi Qumaq: Name

-The name Qumaq was originally an inuit mononym.
-In 1917, he was baptised and given the Christian name Taamusi (Thomas).
+The name Qumaq was originally an Inuit mononym.
+In 1917, he was baptized and given the Christian name Taamusi (Thomas).
 Qumaq eventually became registered as his family name.

 Early life

-Qumaq was born on Niqsiturlik island near Inukjuak sometime in January 1914 to his nomadic parents.
-The family travelled by dog sled between Kuujjuarapik and Puvirnituq and hunted game such as walrus, seal, and fish.
-Qumaq's family also collected fox pelts to trade for European supplies at trading posts near Inukjuak and Puvirnituq.
+Qumaq was born on Niqsiturlik island near Port Harrison sometime in January 1914 to his nomadic parents.
+The family travelled by dog sled between Great Whale River and Povungnituk and hunted game such as walrus, seal, and fish.
+Qumaq's family also collected fox pelts to trade for European supplies at trading posts near Port-Harrison and Povungnituk.
 In 1920, his mother participated in the filming of Nanook of the North.

 His father died in a boating accident when Qumaq was 13 years old.
 Without this teaching figure, Qumaq had to rely on other Inuit families to learn how to hunt and construct an igloo.
-He settled in 1931 in Puvirnituq with his siblings and mother.
+He settled in 1931 in Povungnituk with his siblings and mother.

 Adult life

-In 1937, he married his wife, Maina Milurtuq.
+In 1937, he married Maina Milurtuq.
 Over the next few years, there were few animals and starvation abounded in his community, which was exacerbated by the concomitant closing of trading posts, the drop in value of fox pelts and the decrease in availability of commodities due to World War II.
 However, Qumaq was able to sustain his family and elders with the help of other hunters.
-Mail was flown in from Moose Factory to Inukjuak, and Qumaq was responsible from ferrying all the mail to Puvirnituq, Akulivik, Ivujivik, and Salluit on a single dog sled.
-He would bring the mail to Puvirnituq, after which it was picked up by another courier to be transported farther north.
+Mail was flown in from Moose Factory to Port-Harrison, and Qumaq was responsible from ferrying all the mail to Povungnituk, Akulivik, Ivujivik, and Saglouc on a single dog sled.
+He would bring the mail to Povungnituk, after which it was picked up by another courier to be transported farther north.

-Following the relocation of Inuit near Akulivik and Puvirnituq to Puvirnituq proper in 1952, and the establishment of social welfare, Qumaq began to work at the new Hudson Bay Company store for $150 per month.
-He travelled with members of the Hudson Bay Company in 1958 to establish a general goods store to the north of Churchill, Manitoba, but instead landed in Rankin Inlet due to bad weather, where he lived for two years.
+Following the relocation of Inuit near Akulivik and Povungnituk to Povungnituk proper in 1952, and the establishment of social welfare, Qumaq began to work at the new Hudson's Bay Company store for $150 per month.
+He travelled with members of the Hudson's Bay Company in 1958 to establish a general goods store to the north of Churchill, Manitoba, but instead landed in Rankin Inlet due to bad weather, where he lived for two years.

-1958 was also the beginning of prefab wooden houses in Puvirnituq.
+1958 was also the beginning of prefab wooden houses in Povungnituk.
 Previously, Inuit lived in igloos during the winter and tents during the summer.
-Upon his return to Puvirnituq, Qumaq constructed his house in 1960 and never built another igloo.
+Upon his return to Povungnituk, Qumaq constructed his house in 1960 and never built another igloo.